austinzheng/austinzheng.github.io/_posts/2015-01-02-swift-generics-pt-1.md

 }
 {% endhighlight %}

-The `<T>` following the function name indicates that we are declaring a *type parameter* named `T`. `T` by itself isn't a concrete type, but it can be thought of as a 'variable' representing another type, such as `String` or `Int`, when used in the function signature.
+The `<T>` following the function name indicates that we are declaring a *type parameter* named `T`. `T` by itself isn't a concrete type, but it can be thought of as a wildcard representing another type, such as `String` or `Int`, when used in the function signature.

 We also note that both our parameters are of type `T`, which means that they both have to be the same type.
 So if we pass a `String` for `this`, we must pass a `String` for `that` as well.